Harman1990/SpringBoot-Projects/README.md

 # ToDo Application - Spring Boot & Spring MVC

-This is a simple ToDo application built using Spring Boot and Spring MVC with JSP for the user interface, allowing users to manage their tasks efficiently.
+This is a ToDo application built using Spring Boot and Spring MVC with JSP for the user interface, allowing users to manage their tasks efficiently.
 The application supports functionalities such as task creation, viewing, updating, and deletion.
+It also includes responsive design using Bootstrap for improved UI/UX.

 ## Features
 - Add new tasks